 An employee who has a contract with their employer is generally not an at-will employee, so there can often be specific contractual terms that may prohibit their firing.
 Another possible wrongful termination claim could relate to an employee being fired for taking lawful time off under the Family Medical Leave Act (FMLA) or serving jury duty.

-Certain wrongful termination cases could require action before the Equal Employment Opportunity Commission (EEOC) or Illinois Department of Human Rights, so you will want to make sure you are working with a lawyer who can guide you through the entire process.
+Certain wrongful termination cases could require action before the Equal Employment Opportunity Commission (EEOC) or the Illinois Department of Human Rights, so you will want to make sure you are working with a lawyer who can guide you through the entire process.
 The Law Office of Michael T. Smith & Associates will offer you more than three decades of experience handling these types of cases.

 Our firm believes in helping people get justice in these types of cases.
-You can call (847) 750-3851 or contact our Schaumburg employment law attorney online today to schedule a free initial consultation.
+You can call (847) 466-1099 or contact our Schaumburg employment law attorney online today to schedule a free initial consultation.